 Omega-3 fatty acids.
-Six studies (n=1260), including two new studies, reported on the effects of omega-3 fatty acids on cognition, finding mixed results.
-253, 255, 256, 258, 259, 261 One study of 39 patients with dementia found that one formulation of omega-3 fatty acids (DHA 675mg + EPA 975 mg/day) was associated with better IADL scores compared with controls, while another formulation (DHA 675 mg + EPA 975 mg + LA 600 mg/day) was associated with both better IADL scores and better MMSE scores (but not ADAS-Cog scores) compared with controls.
-258 Another study of 54 people with MCI found differences in depression outcomes at 6 months that favored the intervention groups, which took one of two formulations of omega-3 fatty acids (DHA 1.95g/day or EPA 1.83g/day), but no differences in attention, language or executive function.259 Another study of 485 people with MCI randomized to omega-3 fatty acids (DHA 900 mg/day) found differences in executive function at 6 months that favored the intervention, but no differences in global cognitive function, physical function, neuropsychiatric symptoms or caregiver burden.261 The remaining three studies of omega-3 fatty acids (involving DHA or DHA + EPA) did not demonstrate differences between exposed and unexposed patients with MCI or dementia in global function, global cognitive function, domain-specific cognitive function, physical function, or neuropsychiatric symptoms at 4 to 18 months.
-253, 255, 256
+Six studies (n=1,260), including two new studies, reported on the effects of omega-3 fatty acids on cognition, finding mixed results.255, 257, 258, 260, 261, 263 One study of 39 patients with dementia found that one formulation of omega-3 fatty acids (docosahexaenoic acid [DHA] 675 mg + eicosapentaenoic acid (EPA) 975 mg/day) was associated with better IADL scores compared with controls, while another formulation (DHA 675 mg + EPA 975 mg + linoleic acid 600 mg/day) was associated with both better IADL scores and better MMSE scores (but not ADAS-Cog scores) compared with controls.
+Another study of 54 people with MCI found differences in depression outcomes at 6 months that favored the intervention groups, which took one of two formulations of omega-3 fatty acids (DHA 1.95 g/day or EPA 1.83 g/day), but no differences in attention, language, or executive function.
+Another study of 485 persons with MCI randomized to omega-3 fatty acids (DHA 900 mg/day) found differences in executive function at 6 months that favored the intervention groups.

+cognitive function, physical function, neuropsychiatric symptoms, or caregiver burden.
+The remaining three studies of omega-3 fatty acids (involving DHA or DHA + EPA) did not demonstrate differences between exposed and unexposed patients with MCI or dementia in global function, global cognitive function, domain-specific cognitive function, physical function, or neuropsychiatric symptoms at 4 to 18 months.255, 257, 258

-Three of the six omega-3 fatty acids studies reported harms, and none reported differences in rates of total or serious AEs.
+Three of the six omega-3 fatty acid studies reported harms, and none reported differences in rates of total or serious AEs.
 These studies were not designed or powered to detect differences in deaths between intervention and control groups.

 Multivitamins.
-The lone study of multivitamins (n=89) did not find any effects on reported outcomes of global cognitive function, memory or physical function in 89 participants with dementia at 6 months.260 There were no differences in rates of adverse events or serious adverse events between groups; deaths were not reported.
+The lone study of multivitamins (n=89) did not find any effects on reported outcomes of global cognitive function, memory, or physical function in 89 participants with dementia at 6 months.
+There were no differences in rates of AEs or SAEs between groups; deaths were not reported.